 To finish up, simply use a damp cloth to remove the last of the vinegar and baking soda mixture.
 You should be left with a shiny (like new) oven.

 So there you have it.
 Safe and easy! just like I promised.
+Of course you could always just go the lazy route and hire a professional cleaner like Home Concierge (homeconcierge.ie).
 Stay tuned for even more great cleaning tutorials and articles in the future.
 I’ll be releasing one soon about how to create even more home made products.